sjmc11/vue-wswg-editor/docs/guide/components.md

 </script>
 ```

-For more details, see the [WswgJsonEditor API reference](/api/components/wswg-json-editor).
+For more details, see the [WswgPageBuilder API reference](/api/components/wswg-page-builder).

 ## PageRenderer